skibblenybbles/py-sass/README.md

 py-sass
 =======

-A pure Python implementation of the SASS language for extending CSS3's capabilities.
+A pure Python implementation of the SASS language for an enhanced CSS3 development experience.

 ## Why?